dnmfarrell/perltricks-static/README.md

 Technology
 ----------
 The website is built with [Hugo](http://gohugo.io) and hosted on GitHub Pages.
+You can run a local version of the site by following these [instructions](#viewing-your-draft-article).

 Style Guide
 ===========